Airlines seek urgent U.S. action to address Russia overflight rights -letter | Business

 Airlines seek urgent U.S. action to address Russia overflight rights -letter

-"Many U.S. airlines urgently need additional rights to overfly Russian airspace to meet market demands," the previously unreported letter said, adding without additional rights "U.S. airlines will be forced to operate on alternate, inefficient routes resulting in time penalties, technical stops, excess CO2 emissions and loss of historic slot rights."
+"Many U.S. airlines urgently need additional rights to overfly Russian airspace to meet market demands," the letter said, adding without additional rights "U.S. airlines will be forced to operate on alternate, inefficient routes resulting in time penalties, technical stops, excess CO2 emissions and loss of historic slot rights."
 The Russian Embassy in Washington did not respond to requests for comment.
-The State Department declined immediate comment.
+The airline group did not comment.

+The State Department confirmed it received the letter and said "Russia approved U.S. carriers’ applications for overflights last week.
+The Department of State continues to engage with the relevant Russian authorities to secure expanded air services opportunities for U.S. carriers."
+Sources said the U.S. government has held extensive interagency discussions on the issue.

 Calio said the Russian government "is interested in seeing progress on the processing of visas before they will consider discussing additional overflight capacity for U.S. airlines."
 The American Embassy stopped processing most visa applications in May due to Moscow's https://www.reuters.com/world/us/moscow-decries-us-move-call-russians-homeless-visa-purposes-2021-10-24 ban on employing embassy staff in Russia.